STARTBODY

 The Principles of Motivating in the ESL Class - TEFL Blog

 Mon, 29 Jun 2020 Elizaveta Pachina Alumni Experiences The Principles of Motivating in the ESL Class Before a student is going to succeed, they have to want to succeed.
 Students have to find their reason why.
 As an English teacher, it is important to be able to help someone discover what motivates them, and help them use it as a driving force.
 Students from all around the world will have different reasons for wanting to learn English.
 It is not a teacher’s job to give students a reason, it is their job to remind them of that reason and support them throughout their English learning journey.
-This post was written by our TEFL certification graduate Nikki T. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-One way to show support for...
+Table of Contents One way to show support for students is by being genuinely interested in their lives.
+Showing personal interest is also a way to learn what motivates a student.
+Another...
 [Read more]

 Register now & get certified to teach english abroad!